cropsini2137/HR-Data-Analytics/README.md

 ### Clustering analysis ✨
 **k-means clustering** - Grouping respondents into clusters based on their skill sets to identify distinct profiles or archetypes within the data.

-**Hierarchical clustering** - Use hierarchical clustering to visualize how respondents can be grouped based on skill similarities.
+**Hierarchical clustering** - Using hierarchical clustering to visualize how respondents can be grouped based on skill similarities.

+**Regression modelling** -

 ### HR Benefits 👥